timofeymukha/eddylicious/docs/user_guide/installation.rst

 Dependencies
 ------------
-Relatively new versions of both python 2 and 3 should work, but the package has only been extensively tested with python 2.7.
+Relatively new versions of both Python 3 should work.
+Python 2 is no longer supported.

 Some MPI compatable with ``mpi4py`` should be installed on your system.